harshsingh32/harshsingh32/README.md

 `` I'm a Web developer with a passion for collaborate with awesome devs .
 I love building creative and engaging web applications I'm proficient in HTML, CSS, and JavaScript.``
 <details>
-<summary>⬇️ I am actively applying for the 6 month internship.
-Please 😊 Hire me.</summary>
+<summary>➡️ I am actively applying for the 6 month internship.Hire me.
-As a skilled full-stack developer, I have expertise in HTML, CSS, and JavaScript with experience in React, Vue.js, Git, and SaaS platforms like AWS, Azure, and GCP.
-I build responsive websites with a focus on user experience.

 <h3>💫 About Me</h3>
 <ul>
         <li>🔭 Currently working on Machine Learning</li>